Rolodophone/nea/report/report.md

 	21. Holding down the up/W button while Jane is in the air just below the upper level (for example, she jumped from a crate or staircase) should make Jane climb on onto the upper level
 	22. When Jane is standing on a crate the controls are as if she is on the upper level, so she can move left and right, jump, roll and drop down
 	23. When Jane goes past the end of the crate (either by moving left or right or by rolling), she drops down
-	19. Pressing more than 1 of the buttons on the left-hand side simultaneously should have no effect
+	24. Pressing more than 1 of the buttons on the left-hand side simultaneously should have no effect
 4. The game physics should work as expected
 	1. When Jane drops from a large height (e.g. from the upper level or from near the top of a ladder or staircase), if the user does not do a forward roll within 500 ms of touching the ground, Jane's health is decreased by an amount that is proportional to the distance dropped
+	2. Jane should not be able to walk through TODO
+	3.
 5. The game combat controls should work like this
 6. There should be enemies
 7. There should be a game over popup